camel-tooling/camel-idea-plugin/readme.md

 The plugin is not finished and therefore there is work to be done.

 The issue tracker has a list of tickets with items to implement.
 This can be a good place to look for _stuff_ you can help with.
+We have labelled the beginner tickets with `beginner` and `help wanted`.

 Also we love feedback and you are welcome to log tickets about issues, ideas, etc.